From the desk of Harsh Strongman

 Men, on the other hand, are stuck.

-There isn’t much men can do to immediately improve their face, so men usually spend years feeling insecure about their looks.
+There isn’t much men can do to immediately improve their face, so they usually spend years feeling insecure about their looks.

 It doesn’t help that men don’t receive a lot of appearance-based compliments either.